CATNIP Q & A

 Asian cat breed are not genetically preprogrammed to respond to catnip.
 Some common breed can also lack the “gene response” to catnip, which is natural.
 It’s Mother Nature’s choices!

 But rejoice!
 There are alternatives.
 Less popular plant create the same effect on cats.
 Valerian Roots and Honeysuckle are two of them.
-Keep an eye open, since “From the Field” is about to launch this summer his new “Irresistible catnip blend”, which is going to include 4 variety of cat’s attractive natural plant.
-This new products aim is to have all of those finicky cats a mega-joyful time!
-About 99% of all cats react to this new super-blend.
+Keep an eye open, since “From the Field” just launched the new ultimate blend made with a mix of catnip and silver vine.
+Our new products aim is to have all of those finicky cats a mega-joyful time!

 How can I differentiate the quality of the catnip?
 There are so many companies that offer’s it.